5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 In the previous section, we discussed how innate system immune cells (dendritic cells, macrophages, eosinophils, etc.) have receptors that recognize common pathogen-associated molecular patterns (PAMPs) such as lipopolysaccharides (LPS) on the surface of bacteria, mannose on bacteria and yeast, flagellin from bacterial flagella, dsRNA (from viruses) and nonmethylated CpG motifs in bacterial DNA.
 These antigens are recognized by pattern recognition receptors (PRRs) - specifically the Toll-like Receptors (TLRs) 1-10.
 These include plasma membrane TLRs (TL4 for LPS, TL5 for flagellin, TLR 1, 2, and 6 for membrane and wall components of fungi and bacteria) and intracellular endosomal TLRs (TLR3 for dsRNA, TLR 7 and 8 for ssRNA and TLR9 for dsDNA)

-Damage-associated molecular patterns (DAMPs) are typically found on molecules released from the cell or intracellular compartments on cellular damage (hence the name DAMP).
+Damage-associated molecular patterns (DAMPs) are typically found on molecules released from cells or intracellular compartments following cellular damage (hence the name DAMP).
 Many are nuclear or cytoplasmic proteins released from the cells.
 These would now find themselves in a more oxidizing environment, further changing their properties.
 Common DAMP proteins include heat shock proteins, histones high mobility group proteins (both nuclear), and cytoskeletal proteins.
 What non-protein molecules might be released from damaged cells that pose problems?
 Here are some other common non-protein DAMPS: ATP, uric acid, heparin sulfate, DNA, and cholesterol crystals.
 In the wrong location, these can be considered danger signals.

 If TLRs recognize PAMPs, what recognizes DAMPs?
-They are recognized by another type of intracellular pattern recognition receptor (PRR) called NOD (Nucleotide-binding Oligomerization Domain (NOD)- Like Receptors or NLRs.
+They are recognized by another type of intracellular pattern recognition receptor (PRR) called NOD (Nucleotide-binding Oligomerization Domain (NOD)-Like Receptors, or NLRs).
 NLRs also recognize PAMPs.
-The proteins also are named the Nucleotide-binding domain (NBD), and Leucine-Rich repeat (LRR)–containing proteins (NLRs).
+The proteins are also named the Nucleotide-binding domain (NBD), and Leucine-Rich repeat (LRR)–containing proteins (NLRs).
 This family of proteins participates in the formation of a large protein structure called the inflammasome.
 (Sorry about the multiple abbreviations and naming systems!)

 The convergence of the signals from the PAMP activation of a TLR and DAMP activation of a NLR at the inflammasome is shown in Figure \(\PageIndex{25}\).